felipelino/java-hands-on/README.md

 ## The Repository

-The Spring will automatically create an instance of this Interface and implement his methods.
+The Spring will automatically create an instance of this Interface and implement it's methods.
 Everything is convention over configuration.
 So the method's name tell him to use the Field `email` from the `Person` entity.

 ```java